(615) 219-9181

 As we’ve said time and time again, if your small Nashville business wants more leads, you’re going to have to work for them.
 That includes understanding your exact position in the market and forming a market positioning strategy accordingly – if you try to guess or just get a vague sense of where you stand, the result will be a watered down brand strategy that’s not as effective as it could be.

-To get started, take a look at the spectrums of market positioning detailed below.
+To get started, take a look at the spectrums of market positioning a brand detailed below.
 These are the top factors people use when making buying decisions, so it’s crucial to have a clear, accurate idea of where your brand is on each spectrum, as well as performing a competitor analysis to see where your competitors land.
 You don’t need to stand out in every single spectrum but you need to stand out in at least one by having tangible reasons why your business dominates within the given landscape.

 Taking the time to examine where you are on each spectrum will give you a better idea of what direction you need to take your brand strategy in to reach your target audience and set yourself apart from the competition.
 Many business owners also find that breaking down the market into these seven spectrums makes the process more manageable, especially if they haven’t worked with a market positioning strategy in the past.